Peter-Stewart/Peter-Stewart.github.io/_posts/2022-06-06-useful-batch-files.md

   - tutorial
 ---

-In this post, I explain how to add a prefix to and remove a suffix from multiple camera trap images using Windows batch files.
+In this post, I explain how to use Windows batch files to add a prefix to, remove a suffix from, and copy a list of multiple camera trap images.

 ## Introduction

 When working with hundreds of thousands of camera trap images, even simple things like renaming images can suddenly become a daunting task!

-I encounter this situation pretty often during [my research](https://www.zooniverse.org/projects/peter-dot-stewart/prickly-pear-project-kenya), so I make use of Windows batch files to rename large numbers of images at once.
+I encounter these situations pretty often during [my research](https://www.zooniverse.org/projects/peter-dot-stewart/prickly-pear-project-kenya), so I make use of Windows batch files to deal with large numbers of images at once.
 In this post, I share how to do this.

 Please note that **this will only work if you're on Windows**!